 In The Future is Female Coaches series, we’re celebrating the women of our sport who are leading, inspiring, and making us all stronger.
 Every week we’ll be featuring interviews with female coaches about their experiences and insights working across a variety of aspects and disciplines within the running space.
 We want to get the perspective of women working with youth sports and adult clubs, to highlight coaches training recreational and competitive runners, and hear stories from tracks, roads, and trails.

-This week we’ve interviewed Mary Johnson, who wears many hats as a runner, strength coach, running coach, mom, and founder of Lift.Run.Perform.
+This week we’ve interviewed Mary Johnson, who has many roles as a runner, strength coach, running coach, mom, and founder of Lift.Run.Perform.
 Mary's sincere passion for helping runners get stronger and faster comes through in every facet of her work and writing.
 You can follow Mary at @liftrunperform, @itsamarython, www.liftrunperform.com, and www.itsamarython.com.

 Athletic History & Experience: Ran 2 seasons of track in high school, then rowed for 4 years in college.
 Signed up for my first marathon in 2010 and BQ’ed in 2013.
 Started coaching in a strength facility in 2015, then formally became a running coach in 2016.